cerebral-legacy/cerebral-website/content/get-started/14_routing.en.md

 As you can see, defining *Routes* is as easy as linking them to *Signals* Now go to your browsers adressbar and enter localhost/#/*github* and voilà the gitHubRouted-Signal gets called.
-And also try out to click on the *State & Actions Tab* and check the addressbar.
+And also watch the browsers addressbar while you are switching tabs!
 Thats it!